jvalteren/Seaside-Wiki/Security-Features.md

 This is how Seaside protects you against common attacks against your web application.

 ## Session Fixation ##
+Session fixation is not possible because client supplied session ids are ignored when no matching session is found.
+Review the implementors of `#noHandlerFoundForKey:in:context:`.

 Further information:
   * http://www.owasp.org/index.php/Session_fixation

-Not possible because client supplied session ids are ignored when no matching session is found.
-Review the implementors of `#noHandlerFoundForKey:in:context:`.

 ## Cross-site Scripting (XSS) ##

-The Seaside templating engine—the render canvas—escapes all output by default.
+The Seaside templating engine "the render canvas" escapes all output by default.
 It therefore adopts a safe by default policy.
 Special effort has to be taken to render values without escaping.
 Such places can easily be found and audited by looking at all the senders of #html:.

 Further information:
   * http://www.owasp.org/index.php/XSS